AbhinavMehrotra/AbhinavMehrotra.github.io/_sections/service.md

 * Interactive, Multimedia, Wearable and Ubiquitous Technologies

 <B>Reviewer -- Conferences and Workshops</B>
-* NeurIPs: Conference on Neural Information Processing Systems (2021)
 * CHI: ACM Conference on Human Factors in Computing Systems.
 (2016, 2017, 2018)
 * MobileHCI: ACM Conference on Human-Computer Interaction with Mobile Devices and Services.
 (2017, 2018)
 * UbiComp: ACM Joint Conference on Pervasive and Ubiquitous Computing.
-(2016) ISWC: ACM Symposium on Wearable Computers.
 (2016)
+* ISWC: ACM Symposium on Wearable Computers.
+(2016)
 * DIS: ACM Conference on Designing Interactive Systems.
 (2016)
-* PervasiveHealth: ACM Conference on Pervasive Computing Technologies for Health- care.
+* PervasiveHealth: ACM Conference on Pervasive Computing Technologies for Health-care.
 (2015)
 * MobiCASE: ACM Conference on Mobile Computing, Applications and Services.
 (2015, 2016)
 * INFOCOM: IEEE Conference on Computer Communications.
 (2016)